anastasiyapautarak/assignments/README.md

 - `git add .` – Stage all changes
 - `git commit -m "etc"` – Commit staged changes with a message
 - `git push` – Push local commits to GitHub
-- `git pull` – Fetch and merge changes from GitHub
 - `git log` -  It provides several formatting options for displaying committed snapshots.
 - `git reflog` - This allows you to go back to changesets even though they are not referenced by any branch or tag.
 ---